dfe-analytical-services/ks5-timeseries-attainment-and-single-year-entries/README.md

 ## How to contribute

-Details on how to contribute to the app should go here, e.g.

 ### Flagging issues

 If you spot any issues with the application, please flag it in the "Issues" tab of this repository, and label as a bug.

 ### Merging pull requests

-Only members of the Statistics Development team can merge pull requests.
-Add lauraselby, cjrace and sarahmwong as requested reviewers, and the team will review before merging.
+Only members of the 16-18 accountability data and development team can merge pull requests.
+Add patithomas, cjrace, and rmbielby as a requested reviewers, and the team will review before merging.

 ---

 ## Contact

-Add contact details of how to get in touch with your team.
+Email
+Attainment.STATISTICS@education.gov.uk